jdorn/json-editor/README.md

 Template Macros
 ------------------
 A unique feature of JSON Editor is the support for template macros.
 This lets you specify a field's value in terms of other fields.
 Templates only work for fields of type `string`, `integer`, and `number`.

-JSON Editor supports the following template engines out of the box:
+JSON Editor uses a barebones template engine by default (simple `{{variable}}` replacement only).

+You can use another template engine by setting `$.jsoneditor.template` to one of the following supported libraries:

 *  ejs
 *  handlebars